bmcculley/stackoverflow_questions/35804751/README.md

 If you haven't already, download the source found here.

-Navigate into the html directory and start a simple http server instance
+Navigate to the base directory of this repository and start a simple http server instance

 `python -m SimpleHTTPServer`

-Open http://localhost:8000 to make sure that it's working.
+Open http://localhost:8000/35804751/html/ to make sure that it's working.

 In a separate terminal window, navigate to the base directory of this question where `example.py` is located and run it `python example.py`